 The viper’s fangs are improved over that of the Elapids because they are longer and therefore can inject venom deeper into the tissue of prey.
 They are able to manage these long fangs because they are hinged and can be folded up into the roof of the mouth when not in use but deployed forward quickly for a strike.
 They are hollow and connected directly to the venom glands so they can inject large quantities of venom rapidly.

-The infrared imaging capability of the Pitviper is unique in the animal kingdom and makes it king of the night.
 These snakes have heat pits located on each side of their face that contain ultrasensitive thermoreceptor cells able to detect changes in temperature of less than .002 degrees Farenheit.
 They use the two heat pits like binocular vision to triangulate range and distance to their prey in complete darkness.
 Studies show they rely almost exclusively on this sense and not on eyesight to hunt for prey.